Opportunity for Advancement

 Learning and Development

 Education and mentoring from fellow colleagues empowers our employees to develop their careers and pursue their full potential.

 As we continue to grow, our practice is always recruiting top-notch employees to expand our over 50-member team.
 Our physicians and staff work closely together and are passionate about providing the best quality care to our patients.
 We seek motivated individuals who are driven and dedicated to contributing their skills to our patients’ care.

 Our staff is offered a competitive salary, outstanding benefits package, health insurance, and opportunities for continuing education.
-Prospective applicants should call Geneva Santos, our Practice Administrator, at (212) 861-9797 for information about current job openings.
+Prospective applicants should contact Geneva Santos, our Practice Administrator, via contact form below for information about current job openings.

 Vitreoretinal Fellowship Training Program

 Countless fellows have been trained at Vitreous-Retina-Macula Consultants of New York in conjunction with Columbia University and North Shore LIJ/ Manhattan Eye, Ear & Throat Hospital.

 The medical-surgical retina fellowship (San Francisco Match ID#4084) consists of a 2-year program under the guidance of Dr. Lawrence Yannuzzi and Dr. Stanley Chang.
 The vitreoretinal-surgical fellowship provides a wide and balanced spectrum of surgical experience, including macular surgery, primary retinal reattachment surgery by pneumatic retinopexy, minimal buckling, or vitrectomy, posterior ocular trauma, advanced diabetic retinopathy, and complex retinal detachments.

 The fellow also acquires extensive experience interpreting fluorescein and indocyanine green angiography, B-scan ultrasonography, and optical coherence tomography on all available platforms, including prototypes in the context of clinical studies.